The Economics of Cyber Insurance: Balancing Premiums, Payouts, and Profitability

 Risk Assessment and Premium Calculation

-For example, a financial services company with robust cybersecurity protocols may be assessed as lower risk and therefore pay lower premiums than a company in the healthcare sector with weaker defenses.
+For instance, a financial services firm with solid cybersecurity may receive a lower risk rating and enjoy lower premium rates than a similar company in the healthcare industry whose security measures are less robust.

 The Role of Reinsurance